 1. Save Up to 50% on Los Angeles Attractions

 Based on my research, the typical savings range from 20-50%, depending on the type of pass chosen.
-If you’re on the fence about buying one of these passes before your trip to L.A., keep in mind that it is difficult to achieve this level of discount without this pass — especially for those who are avid sightseers or have planned a long Los Angeles vacation.
+If you’re on the fence about buying one of these passes before your trip to L.A., keep in mind that it is not easy to achieve this level of discount without this pass — especially for those who are avid sightseers or have planned a long Los Angeles vacation.

 2. Go Los Angeles Saves Time